 “Mill WiFi panel heaters thus provide a more stable heating with less temperature fluctuations than traditional heaters”

-Mill Panel Heaters are available in two elegantly minimalistic designs, Invisible and Glass.
-With its soft, rounded edges and gently curved front, Mill Invisible panel heaters blend so seamlessly with your wall they appear as though invisible.
+Mill panel heaters are available in two elegantly minimalistic designs, Invisible and Glass.
+With its soft, rounded edges and gently curved steel front, Mill Invisible panel heaters blend so seamlessly with your wall they appear as though invisible.
 Mill Glass panel heaters have an exclusive, contemporary glass front that elegantly complements any modern home.
-New this Autumn 2021, Mill Invisible Panel Heaters are also available in a beautiful muted black color that blends in perfectly in households with a darker color palette.
+Mill Invisible Both series are now available in black that blends in perfectly in households with a darker color palette.

 Additional features in Mill Generation 3 WiFi heaters: